NitishPuri/Glimpse/ROADMAP.md

   - Scene object params like position, material
   - Use SPP=1 to show as close to real time updates as possible while user is manipulating a control, maybe make this togglable ( in cases even spp = 1 might be too much? ),
-- [ ] **Namespace & Modular Code Cleanup**
-- Make core into a shared lib
+- [x] Make core into a shared lib
 - [ ] **Camera Improvements**
-  - Positioning & Re-rendering
+  - [x] Positioning & Re-rendering
-  - Depth of field (Aperture, Focus Distance)
+  - [x] Depth of field (Aperture, Focus Distance)
-  - Motion blur
+  - [x] Motion blur
-  - Exposure & tone mapping
-- [ ] use glm for vector stuff.
+- [x] use glm for vector stuff.
-- [ ] Use something like Conan for package management when trying to add a new package next time.
-- [ ] improve project structure. automate, build, test scripts.
 - [ ] hook with a unit testing framework
   - use a header only framework and hook with ctest, much simpler.
-  - also, find simple header only lib for image comparison. hook with github actions!
+  - also, find simple header only lib for image comparison.
-- [ ] add unit tests
+  - hook with github actions!
-- Glass, mirrors
+- [x] Glass, mirrors
 - dispersion, rainbows, scattering
 - spectral emission/radiance - ??
-- add loaders for ply - find ready made solutions ?
-- add loaders for lux and pbrt scenes - port their loaders ?
+- Interactive rendering and uncapped SPP with accumulation buffers

 #### **2. Scene Management & Experimentation**
 - [ ] **Custom Scene Support**
   - Scene import/export as JSON (or other lightweight formats)
   - UI controls to tweak & reload scenes live
+  - add loaders for ply - find ready made solutions ?
 - Mesh rendering
-- [ ] **Prebuilt Test Scenes**
-  - Cornell Box, Spheres, etc. for comparisons
-  - Configurable lighting setups
 - [ ] **Scene Format Loaders**
   - Load scenes from **PBRT, LuxRender, RenderMan**
-  - Find open example datasets
-  - Benchmark against other renderers!

 #### **3. Performance & Algorithmic Enhancements**
 - [ ] **Acceleration Structures**
   - [x]  BVH (Bounding Volume Hierarchy)
-  - SAH BVH (Surface Area Heuristic)
-  - Experiment with alternative structures (KD-Trees, Grids, etc.)
 - Performance profiling
-  - Visual Studio, ? what other options?
 - [ ] **Parallelization Improvements**
   - Thread pools (C++ standard or custom)
   - [x] Tiling techniques (Divide image into patches for better caching)
   - SIMD (AVX, SSE)
-  - OpenMP & Task-based parallelism
-    - do i need to setup any infra for this? like for cuda?
 - **Raymarching**
     - procedural terrains, SDFs, metaballs for terrain, geometr, clouds, fogs
     - Volumetric effects like fog, haze?